ch33nchan/RLlama/README.md

     *   **Design:** Provides crucial observability into the reward shaping process for debugging and analysis.

 7.  **`BayesianRewardOptimizer` (in `rllama.rewards.optimization`)**:
-    *   **Role (Planned):** High-level utility to automatically tune `RewardConfig` hyperparameters (initial weights, decay parameters) using Bayesian optimization techniques (e.g., with Optuna).
+    *   **Role:** High-level utility to automatically tune `RewardConfig` hyperparameters (initial weights, decay parameters, etc.) using Bayesian optimization (via Optuna).
-    *   **Design:** Intended to abstract away the experimental loop needed for hyperparameter optimization of the reward shaping setup.
-(Currently a placeholder).
+    *   **Design:** Takes a base configuration, a search space definition, and an objective function (which runs your RL training and returns a score).
+It runs multiple trials to find the reward shaping parameters that yield the best score according to your objective.

 **Interaction Flow:**